For US residents only.

 Having KYMRIAH in your blood may cause a false-positive HIV test result by some commercial tests.

 These are not all the possible side effects of KYMRIAH.
-Call your doctor for medical advice about side effects.
+Call your health care provider for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.